How To Drywall A Basement Ceiling

 How to Drill a Hole Without a Drill

-Making holes without power tools has gotten complicated with all the manual tool options and alternative techniques flying around.
-As someone who has worked in situations without power, I learned everything there is to know about drilling the old-fashioned way.
+Making holes without power tools has turned into a moving target with all the manual tool options and alternative techniques flying around.
+As someone who has worked in situations without power, I spent months getting comfortable with drilling the old-fashioned way.
 Today, I will share it all with you.

 Manual Drilling Options

-Probably should have led with this section, honestly—several hand tools can create holes:
+Probably should have led with this topic, to be honest—several hand tools can create holes:

 • Hand Drill (Eggbeater): Geared mechanism spins bit